albertattard/java-boot-camp/02 - Data Types.md

 Note that the String type is not in the above list.

-### Object Types (the rest)
+### Reference Types (the rest)

-The `String` type, like anything else apart from the above primitives, is an object.
+The `String` type, like anything else apart from the above primitives, is a reference type.

-We can create as many new object types as we need and this is covered in [Classes, Methods and Control Flow section](03%20-%20Classes,%20Methods%20and%20Control%20Flow.md).
+We can create as many new reference types as we need and this is covered in [Classes, Methods and Control Flow section](03%20-%20Classes,%20Methods%20and%20Control%20Flow.md).

-By convention, object types start with a capital letter.
+By convention, reference types start with a capital letter.
 It is a `String` and not a `string`.
-Nothing stops us from create our own object type in lower-case, but this is discouraged.
+Nothing stops us from create our own reference type using lower-case, but this is discouraged.

-One of the main differences between primitives and object types, is that the latter support functionality.
+One of the main differences between primitives and reference types, is that the latter support functionality (methods).

 Consider the following example.